AleksandarDmitrovic/tidyTask/README.md

 2. Install dependencies: `npm i`
 3. Create the `.env` by using `.env.example` as a reference: `cp .env.example .env` Setup pg database.
 4. Update the .env file with your correct local information
 5. Sign up at https://dandelion.eu/ to get the Dandelion API token.
 Enter your token in the .env file.
-To create the test classification model run the command  `curl -i --data-urlencode "data@model.json" -d "token=<YOUR_TOKEN>"   http://api.dandelion.eu/datatxt/cl/models/v1`(Docs: https://dandelion.eu/docs/api/datatxt/cl/models/v1/).
+To create the text classification model run the command  `curl -i --data-urlencode "data@model.json" -d "token=<YOUR_TOKEN>"   http://api.dandelion.eu/datatxt/cl/models/v1`(Docs: https://dandelion.eu/docs/api/datatxt/cl/models/v1/).
 Copy the model id number into the .env file.

 6. Reset database: `npm run db:reset`
 7. Run the server: `npm run local`